j3rk0/AGGREGSCANpy/README.md

        -1.375 ]}
 ```

-feel free to check output consistency with http://bioinf.uab.es/aggrescan/
+feel free to check output consistency with http://bioinf.uab.es/aggrescan/ .
-for any information about the method refer to the original paper.
+For any information about the method and the feature interpretation refer to the original paper.